AGH-CEAI/aegis_ros/aegis_bringup/README.md

 # aegis_bringup

-The package contains the configuration and launch files necessary to start all the basic functionalities of the Aegis robot station..
+This package provides the configuration and launch files required to enable all basic functionalities of the Aegis robot station.

 ## Launch files

-- `bringup.launch.py`: Responsible for running the whole ROS 2 stack for the whole robot station.
+- `bringup.launch.py`: Responsible for running the entire ROS 2 stack for the robot station.

 ## Run the project